Nobody ever outgrows their mom.

 And this is no mistake.

-God created mothers to be uniquely beautiful and valuable.
+God created moms to be uniquely beautiful and valuable.

 Each of us ought to cherish the woman who brought us into this world and gave her life and body to raise us.